Do people tell you you talk too fast? Are people advising you to slow down?

 So you most likely don’t need to say to yourself, “I have to slow down.” but would benefit from saying, “I need to speak in bullets and vary my intonation.”

 So yes, there’s a lot of misinformation about how to slow down your speech.
 Be sure not to use a metronome and do use chunking with a varied intonation pattern.
-Make sure the critical terms have a count of at least two and the “grammar glue” only have a count of 1/2 or 1. 🙂
+Ensure the critical terms have a count of at least two and the “grammar glue” only have a count of 1/2 or 1. 🙂